 Take a day trip: Head to Slopeng on the north coast.
 The beach is nothing to write home about, but the surrounding countryside most certainly is, thanks to its rolling verdant rice fields, charming villages and unspoilt rural atmosphere.
 Stop off at the surreal limestone cliffs of Batuputih and wonder how nature could construct such stern, otherworldly shapes.

 Eat at: Follow your nose – floating, as they do in the cartoons, you know the ones – towards the stalls on Jn.
 Sedulang where they deliver piping hot sate with thick peanut sauce for 15,000R.
 Both the quality and quantities are of a ridiculously high standard, and while our preference is for the chicken, the goat ones are just as lip-smacking.

 Go to: Burn off the sate with a stroll down to Ramio, the enormous coffee joint where iced green tea will perfectly complement the unintrusive live music.
 Pro-tip: if you’re from the UK the musicians will insist on serenading you with Adele or Ed Sheeran tunes, so at the very least pretend you like them.

 Daily direct flights with Wings Air are available between Juanda International Airport in Surabaya and Sumenep’s Trunojoyo Airport.
 Flights leave the former at 12.50pm and make the return journey at 1.50pm.

 Madura is also well-served by a regular bus service.
 Journeys between Surabaya’s Bungurasih terminal and Aria Wirajaya terminal on Kota Sumenep’s outskirts should take anything between four and eight hours.
-Bear in mind that conditions can be cramped and stifling, especially from Surabaya where many vehicles don’t leave until all space – including the stairwells and passageway – has been filled.
+Bear in mind that conditions can be cramped and stifling, especially from Surabaya where many vehicles refuse to leave until all space – including the stairwells and passageway – has been filled.

-*(Cynical Editor: Does anybody actually read this?)
+*(Cynical Editor: Does anybody ever read this?)